OliviaLeavitt/startup/conflictTest.md

-This is a new change from github
+Merge conflict test on github 09.10.24